-(The asset number makes it easier for the county assessor to determine recapture if the property is disposed of before the end of the five-year recapture period or otherwise no longer qualifies as Idaho investment tax credit property.
-Idaho Code section 63-3029B; and IDAPA 35.01.03., Idaho Property Tax Administrative Rules, 988.07.b. - A taxpayer isn't required by law to file Form 49ER with the county.
+(The asset number makes it easier for the county assessor to determine recapture if the property is disposed of before the end of the five-year recapture period (date placed in service plus five years) or otherwise no longer qualifies as Idaho investment tax credit property.
+Idaho Code section 63-3029B(4)(d)(ii); IDAPA 35.01.01, Idaho Income Tax Administrative Rule, 715.01. and IDAPA 35.01.03., Idaho Property Tax Administrative Rules, 988.07.b.

+A taxpayer isn't required by law to file Form 49ER with the county.
 However, in the past some taxpayers, as a courtesy, have filed their Form 49ERs with the county to inform and give them early notice that they'll be making a recapture payment.